irmen/prog8/docs/source/libraries.rst

 Full-screen multicolor bitmap graphics routines, available on the Cx16 machine only.

 - multiple full-screen resolutions: 640 * 480 monochrome, and 320 * 240 monochrome and 256 colors
-- clearing screen, switching screen mode
+- clearing screen, switching screen mode, also back to text mode is possible.
-- drawing pixels
+- drawing individual pixels
+- drawing lines, rectangles, filled rectangles, circles, discs
 - drawing text inside the bitmap
-- lines, rectangles, circles, discs.
+- in monochrome mode, it's possible to use a stippled drawing pattern to simulate a shade of gray.

 palette  (cx16 only)